-This section provides worst case numerical data on one aspect of frequency sharing with low-orbit, inclined orbit satellites.
-Such sharing is influenced by the amount of time that an "unwanted" and potentially interfering satellite appears within the 3 dB beamwidth of a ground station.
-This parameter is evaluated for several orbit altitudes and for two "bounding" elevations of the receiving antenna.
+2.2 The maximum time a satellite spends in the beam of a ground station parameter is evaluated for several orbit altitudes and for two "bounding" elevations of the receiving antenna.
 The numerical results developed in this paper represent an upper bound on the length of time a spacecraft at a given altitude will appear within the beam of a ground station.